je55ek/tsa/README.md

-# Trusted timestamps in Emacs for org mode documents
+# Trusted timestamps in Emacs for org documents

 Work in progress